WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - Con Man: Sells products for ridiculous prices, and ends up giving customers a cheap excuse for whatever he was supposedly selling.
 He tries to get you to buy a metal detector for an impossible amount and even says One Born Every Minute, verbatim, but said metal detector is just a magnet attached to a stick.
 When showing his picture to Wallus, Wallus says he wants a refund because the flashlight Gerry sold him was a lightbulb on a stick.

-- Funetik Aksent: It contains a lot of Z sounds, whatever it is.
+- Funetik Aksent: Whatever it is, it contains a lot of Z sounds.

 - Funny Afro : His is compared to a broccoli in the game.